Zelensky Vows 'Victory' on Frontline Visit to Liberated Kharkiv Region - The Moscow Times

 Wiping tears from her eyes with a veil, Mykola's mother Nina said: "I cry every day.
 They killed my son."

-The Kremlin, which has made little mention of the setbacks in recent days vowed to continue fighting, claiming that the percieved threat Kyiv posed to Russia remains.
+The Kremlin said Putin himself had discussed getting Ukrainian grain to those most in need in a telephone conversation with UN chief Antonio Guterres.

-"The leadership of this country must take actions that eliminate threats to the Russian Federation," President Vladimir Putin's spokesman, Dmitry Peskov told journalists.
+"Both sides emphasized the importance of meeting the needs, as a priority, of those in Africa, the Middle East and Latin America who need food," said a statement from his office Wednesday.

-The Ukrainian official in charge of the eastern Donetsk region, which has been partially controlled by pro-Moscow separatists since 2014, said Russian forces had attacked the entire front line region over the past 24 hours.
+The Kremlin, which has made little mention of the setbacks in recent days, vowed to continue fighting, claiming that the perceived threat Kyiv posed to Russia remained.

 'Life and death'